 We arrive in the early morning and have free time to explore Chiang Mai.
 To fill your free time you can chose from a large range of optional activities or stroll the city independently.
 Surrounded by rolling hills, Chiang Mai is the cultural center of Thailand.
 Enclosed by a moat and crumbling walls, the old city features great cafes, shops and over 300 temples.
 Many visitors come here to attend cooking courses, massage classes or yoga lessons.
 It is also a mecca of handicraft production, with a long history of silverwork, woodcarving, pottery-making and weaving.
 Late afternoon we set off in private transport to visit the temple complex, Doi Suthep.
 Here we can delve deeper into Thai Buddhist culture and we may be fortunate enough to witness the chanting of the monks.
 Our hotel is located within walking distance to Chiang Mai Night Bazaar and other city destinations.
 All rooms are double or twin share with air conditioning and en suite bathroom.
 Free wifi is available.
 Approx travel time: Chang Mai to Doi Suthep temple: 45 mins each way.

-From Chiang Mai, we start a 3 day hilltribe trek where we visit various hilltribe minority groups, each with their own language, clothing and religion.
+From Chiang Mai, we start a 3-day/3-night hilltribe trek where we visit various hilltribe minority groups, each with their own language, clothing and religion.
 Enroute we stop for a local market tour for last minute supplies and your CEO will explain fruits and quirky market food.
-Over the 3 days we will get the chance to ride an elephant (approx 45mins) and test our rafting skills while bamboo rafting*.
+Over the 3 days we will get the chance to feed and bathe the village's elephants and test our rafting skills while bamboo rafting*.
 We walk approximately 4-5 hours each day along sloping hills and valleys.
 We leave our big packs in storage and take an overnight bag.
 Each person is required to be able to carry their own pack as our porters will be carrying food and water supplies.
 Accommodation is group share, where you will be sleeping on the floor of the village huts.
 Toilet and washing facilities are very basic in most of the villages so be prepared to rough it for a few days.
 During the trek simple food is provided for breakfast, lunch and dinner.
 It can be cold during the evenings (especially from December to February) so make sure you have some warm clothes with you.
 It is possible to rent trekking gear in Chiang Mai before the trek in case you have forgotten to pack something vital.
 Please note that trekking times are highly dependent on each groups level of fitness.
 The path that we follow may be changed to suit the groups fitness level or the weather during rainy season. *During the rainy season we may not be able to Bamboo raft because of high and dangerous water levels.